Table of Contents

 I heard about this technique while listening to the God Can tape which I’ll talk about next.

 49. The God Can.
 When you think you just can’t do anything else you write down a prayer and stick it in the God Can and let God take care of it.
 Now I’m saying you put it in the God Can and let it go.
 Don’t take it out and play with it every once in a while.
 Develop a little faith here.
 “Leave it!” as we say in the dog training world.
 You can purchase a God Can from the internet.
-It comes with the tape and costs about $10 bucks.
-And it’s worth it.
+It came with the tape and cost about $10, It was worth it.
 Do YOU need a God Can?
-Order by clicking the link or email ginger@FriendsofMary.com.

 50. The Letter Writing Campaign: There once was a man who had a terrible relationship with his daughter.
 He had not been that good of a father, but he had done a lot of work over the years and he wanted to do what he could to repair the damage he had done.